ruihuang1967/RSMA-VR/README.md

 ### Prerequisites

 The following libraries are required for this code base.
+We recommend to use the same versions.
 * Python
   ```sh
   npm install npm@latest -g